SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

         useful for files that are not part of the codebase, but are needed for the code to run (e.g. data files) or files that contain sensitive information (e.g. `.env` files that contain API keys and passwords).

-??? question "Knowledge question 3"

-    You have two branches - *main* and *devel*.
+3. You have two branches - *main* and *devel*.
 What sequence of commands would you need to execute to make sure that *devel* is in sync with *main*?

     ??? success "Solution"